prominenceai/deepstream-services-library/docs/overview.md

 Triggers have optional, settable criteria and filters:
 * **Class Id** - filters on a specified GIE Class Id when checking detected objects.
 Use `DSL_ODE_ANY_CLASS`
-* **Source Id** - filters on a unique Source Id, with a default of `DSL_ODE_ANY_SOURCE`
+* **Source** - filters on a unique Source if set
-* **Dimensions** - filters on an object's dimensions ensuring both width and height minimums and maximum are met.
+* **Dimensions** - filters on an object's dimensions ensuring both width and height minimums and/or maximums are met.
 * **Confidence** - filters on an object's GIE confidence requiring a minimum value.
 * **Inference Done** - filtering on the Object's inference-done flag
-* **In-frame Areas**

-Minimum Frames as criteria, expressed as two numbers `n out d` frames, and other forms of detection hysteresis are being considered.

-**ODE Actions** can act on Triggers, on Actions and on Areas allowing for a dynamic sequencing of detection events.
-For example, a one-time Occurrence Trigger, using an Action, can enable a one-time Absence Trigger for the same class, and the Absence Trigger, using an Action, can reset/re-enable the Occurrence Trigger.
+* **In-frame Areas** - filters on a specific area within the frame, with both areas of inclusion and exclusion supported.

+**ODE Actions** hanldle the occurrence of Object Detection Events each with a specific action under the categores below.
 * **Actions on Buffers** - Capture Frames and Objects to JPEG images and save to file.
 * **Actions on Metadata** - Fill-Frames and Objects with a color, add Text & Shapes to a Frame, Hide Object Text & Borders.
 * **Actions on ODE Data** - Print, Log, and Display ODE occurence data on screen.
-* **Actions on Recordings** - Start are a new recording session for a Record Tap or Sink
+* **Actions on Recordings** - Start a new recording session for a Record Tap or Sink
 * **Actions on Pipelines** - Pause Pipeline, Add/Remove Source, Add/Remove Sink, Disable ODE Handler
 * **Actions on Triggers** - Disable/Enable/Reset Triggers
 * **Actions on Areas** - Add/Remove Areas
 * **Actions on Actions** - Disable/Enable Actions

-Planned new actions for upcoming releases include **Start/Stop Record**, **Serialize/Deserialize**, and **Message to cloud**
+Actions acting on Triggers, Actions and Areas allow for a dynamic sequencing of detection events.
+For example, a one-time Occurrence Trigger, using an Action can enable a one-time Absence Trigger for the same class.
+The Absence Trigger, using an Action can then reset/re-enable the one-time Occurrence Trigger.
+Combined, they can be used to alert when a group of objects first enters and then exits the frame.

-**ODE Areas**, rectangles with location and dimensions, can be added to any number of Triggers as additional criteria for object occurrence/absence.
+**ODE Areas**, rectangles with location and dimensions, can be added to any number of Triggers as additional criteria

 A simple example using python